notchrisidk/YTMusicClient/README.md

 - [ ] Add theming.
 (Maybe plugins)
 - [ ] Polish/optimize the application.
 - [ ] Add an updater.
+- [ ] Music control from the system tray.

 ## Installation